5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/Create_Layout-ID.md

 3. Locate the `PinConfigs.kext` inside AppleALC/Resources
 4. Right-click it and select "Show Package Contents"
 5. Inside the Contents folder, you'll find the "info.plist"
-6. Open it with a Plist editor (I am using PlistEdit Pro)
+6. Open it with a Plist editor.
+I am using PlistEdit Pro because it automatically converts `<data>` fields to base64 which we need.
 7. All PinConfigs and the Layout-ID they are associated with are stored under:
 	- IOKitPersonalities
 		- as.vit9696.AppleALC